immutable/wallet-contracts/AUDITING.md

 ![Data Flow](docs/img/data-flow.jpg)

-The wallet factory contract is a modified version of the 0xSequence factory contract, and the Wallet Main Module is a customized 0xSequence wallet contract.
+The wallet factory contract is a modified version of the 0xSequence factory contract, and the StartupWalletImpl contract takes care of updating the proxy to point to the latest wallet implementation address and delegating to that address.

-Upgradeability of the wallet implementation is achieved by having the wallet main module contract update the address used by the Wallet Proxy (which is possible because the wallet proxy uses a delegate call).
+Upgradeability of the wallet implementation is achieved by having the wallet main module contract (i.e.: the wallet implementation) update the address used by the wallet proxy (which is possible because the wallet proxy uses a delegate call).

 Upgradeability of signers is achieved by storing a hash of the signers in the wallet storage and allowing the wallet to call itself to change the stored value.